If you are in an unhappy marriage, divorce prevention is still possible to avoid separation and improve your relationship. As it’s said:

 Conventional wisdom about marriage has long held that the best thing to do if your marriage is not going well at any moment in time is nothing.
 “Just wait, it will get better” has been the trite and oft repeated advice heard from friends and families.
-For people who are under stress and having ongoing disagreements with their spouse about money or kids or some other life challenge, this advice seems not only low in empathy but completely senseless.
+For people who are under stress and having ongoing disagreements with their spouse about money, kids, or some other life challenge, this advice seems not only low in empathy but completely senseless.

-Now marriage research can provide some scientific support for the conventional wisdom.
+Now marriage research can provide some scientific support for the conventional wisdom and help you to see divorce prevention in a new light.
 Long-term investigations of married couples have found that 80% of married couples who were “very unhappy” at the beginning of the study were satisfied with their relationships when followed-up five years later.
 It would seem that most of the stresses of adapting to changes in living – new jobs, new children, new financial challenges – seem to get worked out as time goes by.

 Other writers have focused on the American preoccupation with “happiness”.
 Most agree that happiness is the unintended by-product of a life filled with focus on service, family, and meaningful work.
 Ironically, people who make happiness the primary goal of their lives seldom find it.
 People who find their own passions for work and play, and pursue both with equal vigor, seem to be the happiest, but only in retrospect.

-One significant caveat – when your spouse is addicted and/or abusive – the misery associated with these patterns of behavior is NOT going to get better with time but rather will get increasingly worse.
-Only Christian conversion experiences and good professional treatment have been successful in changing these addictions and repairing the damage done to relationships as a result.
+One significant caveat – when your spouse is addicted and/or abusive – the misery associated with these patterns of behavior is not going to get better with time but rather will get increasingly worse.
+Only good professional treatment has been successful in changing these addictions and repairing the damage done to relationships as a result.
 So if your spouse is abusive or addicted, get them help or prepare to leave to protect your children.

 A note about infidelity: many couples survive an episode of infidelity by one of the spouses and manage to re-establish trust and go on to have a better relationship than before.
 This positive outcome is usually the result of a strong faith, a good support system for the couple, and counseling for both spouses.
 When infidelity is a pattern for one or both of the spouses, the odds of staying married are very low.

-The bottom line: The numbers say that if you are in a low conflict marriage but are “unhappy”, the smart thing to do is stick it out—it will get better.
+The bottom line: The numbers say that if you are in a low conflict marriage but are “unhappy”, the smart thing to do is stick it out with divorce prevention — it will get better.
 Don’t suffer through it, get help from a professional who can help you develop a more positive attitude about your life and your marriage.

 – Excerpted from When ALL Else Fails: Minimizing the Damage Before, During, and After Divorce (Paradox Press, Dallas, 2013) by Kevin Karlson (JD, Ph.D.)